CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 #### INF.1.M12 key management

 For all keys of the building (of floors, corridors and rooms) a locking plan has to be finished.
-The production, storage, administration and issuing of keys has to be regulated centrally.
+The production, storage, administration and issuing of keys must be centrally regulated.
 Reserve keys are to be kept and stored securely.
 The same applies to all means of identification such as magnetic stripe or chip cards.
 Please note:
 * If a locking system is available, separate locking groups must be set up for areas requiring protection.
 Depending on the requirements, individual rooms are to be taken out of the locking group and provided with individual locking.
 * Unissued keys and the reserve keys are to be protected against unauthorized access.
 * The keys are issued only in justified and comprehensible cases to authorized persons against receipt and must be documented.
 Even in the case of substitution, a key may not simply be passed on, but must be made via the key issue.
-Only through this detour can complete documentation be provided as proof of the whereabouts of the key.
+Only through this detour can a complete documentation be provided as proof of the whereabouts of the key.
 * Precautions are to be taken on how to respond to loss of individual keys (notification, replacement, reimbursement, possibly recourse due to lack of due diligence), replacement of the lock, replacement of locking groups, etc.).
 * If roles or responsibilities of employees change, check their locking permissions and collect keys that are no longer needed.
 * When leaving employees, all keys must be collected (inclusion of the key management in the slip of the stations to be done before departure).
 * Locks and keys to vulnerable areas (where very few keys should be issued) can also be exchanged, if necessary, without prior notice in case of suspicion, in order to prevent the use of unauthorized keys / locking devices.
 #### INF.1.M13 Regulations for access to distribution boards

-The distribution boards (eg for energy supply, data networks, telephony) should, if possible, be accommodated in rooms for technical infrastructure (see building block INF.5 Room for technical infrastructure).
+Wherever possible, the distribution boards (eg for energy supply, data networks, telephony) must be accommodated in rooms for technical infrastructure (see building block INF.5 Room for technical infrastructure).
 The safety requirements listed there must be taken into account.

 Access to the distributors of all utilities (electricity, water, gas, telephone, hazard notification, district heating / cooling, etc.) in a building must be possible and orderly.
 By possible is meant

-* that distributors are not glued with paints or wallpapers so that they can only be opened with tools or are untraceable,
+* that distributors are not glued with paints or wallpapers so that they can only be opened with tools or can not be found,
 * that distributors are not delivered with furniture, equipment, pallets, etc.
 * that for locked distributors the keys are available and the locks work.
 By ordered is meant that it is defined who may open which distributor.
-Manifolds should be closed and may only be opened by persons responsible for the respective utility.
+Distributors should be closed and may only be opened by the persons responsible for the respective utility.
 The access options can be regulated by different locks and a corresponding key management (see INF.1.M 12 Key Management and Chapter 3.1 Access Control System and Authorization Management).

 If fuses are installed in distributors of the power supply network, appropriate spare fuses (in the distributor) should be available.
 A documentation of the distributors must be carried out according to INF.3 Electrotechnical cabling.

 All devices installed in the distributor must be labeled exactly and permanently.
-This inscription must be affixed in such a way that even with the covers removed, each installation element can be identified with immediate certainty.
+This label must be affixed in such a way that even with removed covers, each installation element can be identified with immediate safety.

 #### INF.1.M14 Lightning protection devices

 The direct effects of a lightning strike on a building (damage to the building structure, fire, etc.) can be prevented as far as possible by installing a suitable lightning protection system.
-However, since it is not the task and function of the "external lightning protection" to protect the existing electrical equipment in the building, also an "internal lightning protection", so the surge protection is required (see INF.3 electrical wiring).
+However, since it is not the task and function of "external lightning protection" to protect the electrical equipment in the building, an "internal lightning protection", ie the overvoltage protection, is also required (see INF.3 Electrotechnical cabling).

 **Example:**
 Due to lightning, a damage to IT equipment (PCs, servers, laser printers) in the amount of approx. 10,000 euros arose in the southern German branch of a service company.
 Due to this event, the building was equipped with external lightning protection without internal lightning protection (surge protection).
 A renewed lightning strike led to damage in almost the same height despite external lightning protection.